 I'm a sociolinguist.
 Given that most people don't even know what a plain linguist is, sociolinguist might require some explaining.
 Linguists are kind of language scientists.
 Although our major job is not necessarily to learn languages, we often end up doing that, or at least learning about them.
 We most certainly do not tell people how to speak; we're more interested in why language sounds or looks the way it does, why we don't all speak the same language, and why people actually think some language is better than others (from a linguist's perspective, all languages are good).
 So as a sociolinguist I'm interested in finding out how all things social motivate people make the linguistic choices they do: what words they use, how they pronounce them, and even what language they use.
 Or, put another way, how people use language (including grammar and accent) to do social stuff.

-If you worry about credentials, I'm an associate professor in the Linguistics Department at the University of Pittsburgh.
+If you worry about credentials, I'm a professor Linguistics Department at the University of Pittsburgh.
 I received my PhD from Georgetown University, and my BA in Linguistics from the University of Pennsylvania.

 The "F" in my name stands for Fabius, my family on my maternal grandfather's side.
 It's a Big Dutch Family.
 Look us up in the Nederlands Patriciaat.
 I don't think we're related to the Roman dictator who chased Hannibal around Italy about 2300 years ago, but who knows, it was a long time ago.